-Bill Aron received his first camera at age 12 (he won it at Steel Pier in Atlantic City at the roulette wheel).
-It was a modest device, a Brownie Hawkeye, but it did spark something within him that led to a life long love of photography.
-He wanted to capture the world in front of him, and make that scene into a lasting image.
+I received my first camera at age 12 (I won it at Steel Pier in Atlantic City at the roulette wheel).
+It was a modest device, a Brownie Hawkeye, but it did spark something within me that led to a life long love of photography.
+I wanted to capture the world in front of me, and make that scene into a lasting image.